mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 5. Commit your changes.
 6. Push your commit.

+**Note:** If you destroyed the infrastructure and you want to rerun the workflow, you can run manually (You dont have to push).
+Select the workflow on GitHub Actions and on the right side click on the "Run workflow".

 ## Accessing WordPress

-1. Go back to the repository on Github and click on the "Actions".
+1. Go back to your forked repository on Github and click on the "Actions".
-2. On the left select the "Terraform WordPress" workflow.
+2. On the left, select the "Terraform WordPress" workflow.
 3. Click on the commit which triggered the workflow.
-4. If the workflow succeded open down the "Terraform apply" step.
+4. When the workflow succeded open down the "Terraform apply" step.
 5. At the end of this step look after a line which starts with "INFO", you will find the URL of the Wordpress instance.
 6. Open it and set up your WordPress account. :)